MITRA4421 – War, Peace and the Nobel Peace Prize

 Resources and information in this course will be given in Canvas.

 The course is assessed by a term paper.
-The compulsory assignment must be passed in order to sit for the exam.
+The compulsory assignments must be passed in order to hand in the exam.

 - The assignment has to be complete with a front page containing the following information:

 - candidate number (not your name)

 - course code

 - name of department (Department of Archaeology, Conservation and History)

 Submission of assignment: